ericsonga/APCSAReview/_sources/Unit1-Getting-Started/topic-1-3-variables.rst

    :language: java
    :autograde: unittest

-   Java is case sensitive so ``playerScore`` and ``playerscore`` are not the same.
-Run the code below to see the difference.
+   Java is case sensitive so ``gameScore`` and ``gamescore`` are not the same.
+Run and fix the code below to use the right variable name.
    ~~~~
    public class CaseSensitiveClass
    {
       public static void main(String[] args)
       {
-        int playerScore = 0; // variable name using camel case
+        int gameScore = 0; // variable name using camel case
-        int playerscore = 1; // this is a different variable
+        // this is using a different variable without camel case!
-        System.out.println("playerScore is " + playerScore);
-        System.out.println("playerscore is " + playerscore);
+        System.out.println("gameScore is " + gamescore);
       }
    }